 unusually large values.
 For more information about plotting residuals,

 see Residual Analysis.
 Evaluate

 the original data that is responsible for large residuals.
 For example,

 you can use the following commands to plot the residuals:

 % Compute the residuals E = resid(Model,Data) % Plot the residuals plot(E)

 Next, try these techniques for removing or minimizing the effects of outliers:

 Extract the informative data portions into segments and merge them into one multiexperiment data set (see Extract and Model Specific Data Segments).
-For more information about selecting and extracting data segments, see Selecting Subsets of Data.
+For more information about selecting and extracting data segments, see Select Subsets of Data.